yulya3102/agda-asm/Intro.md

 Efforts are being made to develop verified toolchains, but it is still far from creation of completely reliable development tools.
 For example, VeLLVM
-\citep{vellvm} formalizes LLVM intermediate language and performes formally correct optimizations.
-Another project, CompCert \citep{compcert}, is closer to realistic toolchains: it's a compiler of the C language that performs optimizations which are proven to preserve semantics of the compiled program.
+\citep{vellvm} formalizes LLVM intermediate language and performs formally correct optimizations.
+Another project, CompCert \citep{compcert}, is closer to realistic toolchains: it's a compiler of the C language that performs optimizations which are proven to preserve the semantics of the compiled program.
 However, even CompCert does not cover all steps of
 compilation: it uses a system linker which is not verified.